 OPEC debates oil output boost amid Russian isolation

-Vienna (AFP) – Major oil producers led by Saudi Arabia and Russia hold talks Thursday on whether to adjust output, hard on the heels of an EU ban on Russian oil imports.
+Vienna (AFP) – Major oil producers led by Saudi Arabia and Russia began talks Thursday on whether to adjust output, hard on the heels of an EU ban on Russian oil imports.

 Analysts had expected OPEC+ producers to likely stick to their policy of only increasing output modestly, as they have done since May 2021.